Office of Teaching Evaluation and Assessment Research

 Video recording available on the OTEAR Learning and Teaching Canvas site

 When we ask students to complete coursework at home, we must be confident that completing our assignment requires students to do original work and demonstrate critical thinking.
 Availability of Generative AI means that many simple straight-forward assignments are no longer viable for take-home work.
 In this workshop we examine several examples and then break into groups in order to test and develop assignment prompts.
-If you wish to attend the workshop or receive the recording afterwards, please register below.

 AI Tools for Teaching and Learning – A Petting Zoo (Virtual Interactive Workshop)